Sebastianhju/Runeterra-5e/Items/Very Rares.md

 **Charges**: This item has five charges and regains all charges when you finish a long rest.

-**Relentless Pursuit**: Once a turn when you dash, blink or teleport you can make a free attack with lightslinger against a creature within range.
+**Relentless Pursuit**: Once a round when you dash, blink or teleport you can make a free attack with lightslinger against a creature within range.
 Whenever you make this free attack, you recharge one charge on this item.

 _You have +2 to hit and damage rolls using this weapon_